-When Is Personal Protective Equipment Required?
+- When Is Arc Flash Personal Protective Equipment Required?

-NFPA Limited Approach Boundary
+- Limited Approach Boundary

-NFPA Restricted Approach Boundary
+- Restricted Approach Boundary

-NFPA Prohibited Approach Boundary
+- Prohibited Approach Boundary

 NFPA Arc Flash Boundary

-Arc Flash PPE Category Levels
+Arc Flash PPE Categories

+Personal protective equipment for arc flash safety is broken up into a total of four categories.
+Level 1 contains the least PPE, while level 4 contains the most.
 These categories match up to the level of risk involved in a given situation.
 For example, if someone is working with low-voltage wiring that is not likely to create an arc flash, they will not need extensive PPE.
-If someone is working on a high-voltage machine where there is a serious risk of an arc flash, category four is likely going to be needed.
+If someone is working on a high-voltage machine where there is a serious risk of an arc flash, category four arc flash rated clothing is likely going to be needed.

-Arc Flash PPE Category 1
+PPE Category 1

-- Arc-rated long-sleeved shirt and pants (or a coverall)
+- Arc-rated long-sleeved shirt and pants or a coverall

 - A hard hat with arc-rated face shield